Consent Management Overview

 See the Consent Management Support Matrix for help in planning your implementation.

-There are two ways to set up your instrumentation.
-If you are tracking consent across client and server-side SDKs, you will need to use both:
+There are two ways to set up consent instrumentation.
+If you are tracking consent across client and server-side SDKs, you will likely use both:

 RudderStack’s JavaScript SDK lets you configure user tracking before the user provides consent.